threefoldtech/tfchain/builders_program.md

 ## TFT Bridge Module: What needs to be done:

-The bridge is not sufficiently stress tested and needs to be made more resilient.
+The bridge is not sufficiently stress-tested and needs to be made more resilient.
 We also need to rethink how failed deposits and withdraws are handled.

 ## New features: